fasafa/Phishing-URL-Classifier/README.md

 ## Hyperparameter Tuning

-- Hyperparameter tuning was not applied because the Random Forest model already achieved high accuracy with minimal overfitting.
+- Hyperparameter tuning was not applied because the Random Forest model already achieved high accuracy.
 Further tuning was unnecessary as it would not significantly improve performance.

 ### Best Performing Model
 - **Random Forest** was finalized as the best-performing model due to its balance between accuracy and generalization.